 Identifying the Coolant Leak

 There are three most common cases of a coolant leak, and they all vary.
 Sometimes the coolant can be collected on the ground under your car or your reservoir tank is not as high as it should be.
 This can lead to a slow leak in the system.
 Another cause of a coolant leak can be an overheated engine.
 Sometimes you can smell it if there is any leak.
 To determine the type a leak can be easy, but sometimes it can take a lot of your time to locate it.
 That’s why it is always recommended to check the level of the coolant reservoir tank with every few gas fill-ups.
-Let’s look at the most common cases of coolant leaks:
+Let’s look at the most common causes of coolant leaks:

 1. Leaky Radiator Cap